Streamlined Computing for Variational Inference with Higher Level Random Effects: Introduction

 A useful prototype setting for understanding the nature and computational challenges is a fictitious sociology example in which residents (level 1 units) are divided into different towns (level 2 units) and those towns are divided into different districts (level 3 units).
 Following Goldstein (2010) we call these three-level data, although note that Pinheiro \myand Bates (2000) use the term ``two-level'', corresponding to two levels of nesting, for the same setting.
 Figure \ref{fig:residentProto} displays simulated regression data generated according to this setting with a single predictor variable corresponding to years of education and the response corresponding to annual income.
 In Figure \ref{fig:residentProto}, the number of districts is 6, the number of towns per district is 8 and the resident sample size within each town is 25.

-In each panel of Figure \ref{fig:residentProto}, the line corresponds to the best linear unbiased prediction fit of a three-level random intercepts and slopes linear mixed model, as explained in Section \ref{sec:BLUP3lev}.
-The variational Bayesian analogue, covered in Section \ref{sec:MFVB3lev}, is such that best linear unbiased prediction is replaced by variational approximate posterior means and confidence intervals are replaced by variational approximate credible intervals.
+In each panel of Figure \ref{fig:residentProto}, the line corresponds to the mean field variational Bayes fit of a three-level random intercepts and slopes linear mixed model, as explained in Section \ref{sec:MFVB3lev}.
 Now suppose that the group and sample sizes are much larger with, say, 500 districts, 60 towns per district and 1,000 residents per town.
 Then na\"{\i}ve fitting is storage-greedy and computationally challenging since the combined fixed and random effects design matrices have $1.83\times10^{12}$ entries of which at least 99.99\% equal zero.
 A major contribution of this article is explaining how variational inference can be achieved using only the 0.01\% non-zero design matrix components with updates that are linear in the numbers of groups.

-Our streamlined variational inference algorithms for higher level random effects models rely on four theorems provided by Nolan \myand Wand (2019) concerning linear system solutions and sub-blocks of matrix inverses for two-level and three-level sparse matrix problems which are the basis for the fundamental Algorithms \ref{alg:SolveTwoLevelSparseMatrix}--\ref{alg:SolveThreeLevelSparseLeastSquares} in Section \ref{sec:matrixOnly}.
+Our streamlined variational inference algorithms for higher level random effects models rely on four theorems provided by Nolan \myand Wand (2020) concerning linear system solutions and sub-blocks of matrix inverses for two-level and three-level sparse matrix problems which are the basis for the fundamental Algorithms \ref{alg:SolveTwoLevelSparseMatrix}--\ref{alg:SolveThreeLevelSparseLeastSquares} in Appendix \ref{sec:matAlgs}.
 In that article, as well as here, we treat one higher level situation at a time.
 Even though four-level and even higher level situations may be of interest in future analysis, the required theory is not yet in place.
 As we will see, covering both direct and message passing approaches for just the two-level and three-level cases is quite a big task.
 Nevertheless, our results and algorithms shed important light on streamlined variational inference for general higher level random effects models.